The Changi Airport Skytrain is a fully automated people mover system located within the Changi Airport.

 6.4km with 7 stations

-Airport people mover with 1-car and 2-car trains
+Airport people mover with 1-car, 2-car and 3-car trains

 Fully-automatic train operation

 Select a station from the list to view information about the station.

 The Skytrain system was constructed as part of Changi Airport's Phase II developments, which includes Terminal 2 as well as a second runway.
 The system was completed and opened in 1990, connecting Terminals 1 and 2 together.
 This original system used the AdTranz C-100 automated people mover.